ENDERZOMBI102/Portal-Competitions/BMMS/Themes.md

 Reuse and Recycle
 -
-At least one of the elements in the chamber must have multiple purposes in the solution of the puzzle.
+At least one of the elements in the chamber must serve multiple purposes in the solution of the puzzle.

 Involuntary Solution Associate